 Many people have access to a variety of higher education opportunities provided by their secondary schools’ robust careers/HE departments; but millions lack access to these transformative resources.
 This puts these students at a disadvantage when competing for jobs, university spots, and more, and has a ripple effect throughout life.
 CareerFear is an international nonprofit organisation promoting social mobility by fighting this educational inequality.
 We do this by working with disadvantaged secondary school students that lack careers departments and counselling at their school.

-MISSION STATEMENT: To empower disadvantaged students by equipping them with careers opportunities previously out of reach, and to help the world’s student body to make more informed career decisions.
+MISSION STATEMENT: To empower disadvantaged secondary school students by equipping them with careers resources, guidance and opportunities previously out of reach, and to help the world’s student body to make more informed career decisions.

 A much-needed resource, and one that I will strongly recommend when I am working with my own students!

 As an aspiring biochemist, CareerFear offered me a chance to see real cancer research being done.
 I would otherwise never have had that opportunity.

 Amazing– privilege shouldn’t dictate quality of education!
 I wish someone had done this when I was at school.

 71% of secondary school students do not know what they want to study at university.
 For many students this is exacerbated by lack of access to careers guidance and work experience, which are becoming increasingly inaccessible in many communities.
 This insulation of opportunity can often contribute to the cyclical and unforgiving grip of inequality as far down the line as in the workplace.
 This is the problem.

 WHAT WE DO.